Chimera patterns in conservative systems and ultracold atoms with mediated nonlocal hopping

-With uniform distribution $a_i=\sqrt{n_0}$, the energy per particle is: $\mathcal{H}/N = Un_0^2/2 - Pn_0$.
-We consider the initial condition that is an excited state with $|a_i|=1$ and the spiral phase as shown in Fig. \ref{fig: nlhm-dynamics}a (See Methods).
+Similarly to the 1D system, an initial condition with random phase regions can sustain itself over time in 2D.
+Here, we focus on such chimera patterns, in particular those where an incoherent region forms spontaneously around a phase singularity \cite{martens_solvable_2010,gu_spiral_2013,lau_linked_2016}.
+These patterns benefit from a topological protection in the sense that the incoherent core is robust against fluctuations in the phases.
+The first initial condition we examine is a spiral phase initial condition that is locally phase coherent everywhere except the center, with uniform density, as illustrated in Fig.~\ref{fig: nlhm-dynamics}a (see also Methods).
 With this initial condition, the system can spontaneously evolve into a state with a small incoherent core surrounded by a large spatially coherent region as shown in Fig.~\ref{fig: nlhm-dynamics}b for the phase field.
 Moreover, the density is randomized near the same core region in Fig.~\ref{fig: nlhm-dynamics}c.
-As shown by the dynamics of a cross-section in Fig. \ref{fig: nlhm-dynamics}d, this spatial structure is sustained over long times (see also SM and animation).
-The local dynamics of the two oscillators in Figs. \ref{fig: nlhm-dynamics}f and \ref{fig: nlhm-dynamics}g clearly show the difference between two regions: $a_{i}$ oscillates regularly far from the core, but not close to it.
-The incoherent core size scales linearly with the hopping range R and only appears if it is sufficiently large $R \gtrsim 3$.
-Moreover, with nearest-neighbor hopping, the system reduces to the discrete GPE so that the incoherent region spreads out and interferes like a wave (see SM Fig. S3 and S4).
+As shown by the dynamics of a cross-section in Fig. \ref{fig: nlhm-dynamics}d, this spatial structure is sustained over long times (see Fig. S4 for snapshots and animations in SM).
+In addition, the same patterns can be observed even when the system size $L$ and also $R$ are increased (see Fig. S5 in SM).
+The local dynamics of the two oscillators in Figs. \ref{fig: nlhm-dynamics}f and \ref{fig: nlhm-dynamics}g clearly shows the difference between two regions: $a_{i}$ oscillates regularly far from the core, but not close to it.
+As in the 1D system, the incoherent region can only appear if the hopping range $R$ is sufficiently large, here $R \gtrsim 3$.
+Moreover, with nearest-neighbor hopping, the system reduces to the discrete GPE so that the incoherent region spreads out and interferes like a wave (see Fig. S8 in SM).